eclipse-tractusx/portal-assets/developer/Technical Documentation/Others/Images, Graphics and Diagrams.md

 There are some tools to generate SVG images but none of them are really comfortable to use, so we created the SVGs on this page with a simple text editor with preview function.
 Bitmap images are usually not created from scratch but can come from any source, like screenshots, digital cameras, exported from another application, downloaded from the web, etc.

 There are a lot of tools available to convert between file formats or encodings.
 Only a few support generating the indexed color PNG encoding which is the top choice for bitmap images that don't have too many different colors.
 Our recommendation is to use the free Gimp https://www.gimp.org/ application.
+For quick conversion there are online tools like https://tinypng.com/ - but keep in mind that for best results the image should be scaled to a reasonable resolution before compression.

 <br/>